archiGrad/Bartlett_RC11_2025/readme.md

    - Removes stop words
    - Keeps alphanumeric words
    - Removes words ≤ 2 characters
 2. Analysis:
    - Counts word frequency
    - Calculates word percentages
    - Returns top 5 frequent words
-This function scans a directory for images and text files, processes each file to generate tags (using image recognition for images and text analysis for text files), and saves all the metadata (tags, file info, creation dates, colors for images) into a JSON file at 'data/tags.json'.
-For images, it generates tags based on what the AI model recognizes, dominant colors, and creation dates, while for text files it extracts key words and metadata - all of this creates a searchable database of file information.

 ```python
 def analyze_text(text_path):